datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 > \- Does an enlightened person fall into cause and effect?
 > \- Don't ignore cause and effect.

+The diversity of those translations indicates we should probably not try to use conceptual thought to capture the answer to this question, as the concept behind it might be hard to grasp with actual words.

 The Book of Serenity, in covering Case 8, provides "added sayings".
 Those are some kind of footnotes, interjections, thoughts related to specific lines of the text.

 Here's a few examples: